Followers 176

 October joined the Tribe staff after coaching wide receivers (5) and cornerbacks for (2) seasons at Virginia Military Institute.
 He also worked with the returners.
 During that time, he helped produce the No. 2 and No. 3 all-time single season kick return yardage leaders in the Big South Conference’s history.
 Along with the school’s top four of five all-time kick return record holders.
 One of those players signed with the Montreal Alouettes of the CFL.

-A 1999 graduate of the University of Richmond, October was a four-time All-Atlantic 10 (CAA) selection as a defensive back and earned All-America honors as a senior.
-Additionally, finished his career ranked No. 1 on the conference’s and school’s all-time punt return yardage list.
-University of Richmond were the 1998 A-10 Conference Champions.
+A 1999 graduate of the University of Richmond, October was a four-time All-Atlantic 10 selection as a defensive back and earned All-America honors as a senior.
+Additionally, he served as a team captain during the Spiders’ A-10 championship season in 1998 and finished his career ranked No. 1 on the school’s and conference’s all-time punt return yardage list.
+He also ranks fourth all-time in program history with 12 career interceptions.